diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

 Restart the server.

 Next log in again and choose **File > New > CDE Dashboard**.
-I will not discuss any details about how the create these dashboards, because there are already plenty of tutorial available about this topi, but instead focus on the d3js part.
+I will not discuss any details about how the create these dashboards, because there are already plenty of tutorials available about this topi, but instead focus on the d3js part.

 In a nutshell:

 1. Create a **layout structure**.
 2. Still on the same tab, click the **Add Resource** icon and add an inline (*code snippet*) CSS.
-Copy the **CSS** from our original chart in there.
+Copy the **CSS** code from our original chart in there.
 2. Create a **datasource**.
 This one should point to the table which holds the daily closing data for the chart (the first dataset in our previous example).
 3. In the **Components** tab, from the left hand side choose **D3 Components > D3 Component**.
 Provide a name in the properties section and link it to the datasource and html object.
 Then click on the ellipsis icon next to **Custom Chart Script**.
 Start off by writing `function(dataset){}` and paste the JavaScript code from our previous example inside the curly brackets.
 It's a good time now to save the chart and click the **Preview** icon on the upper right hand corner.
 You will see that our chart is now rendered properly.

 	![](/images/d3_line_chart_with_event_4.jpeg)

 	Next we want to use the data returned by the CDE datasource.
-The output of this datasource is a bit different from the one we have used in our previous sample, so I just quickly added some code to transform it respectively:
+The output of this datasource is a bit different from than the one we used in our previous sample, so I just quickly added some code to transform it respectively:

 ```javascript